Teaching writers workshop is a beautiful and amazing thing because it allows our own creativity to flow out on to paper for our student’s to see.

 Let’s go through step by step with one of my favorite books The Very Lazy Ladybug.
 This book has many “crafts” embedded in it, so it makes for a great introduction to Writers Workshop.

 With The Very Lazy Ladybug, a great first lesson is on “word wrapping”.

 As you can see from the title of the book, the words “wrap” around the pictures.
 This craft is used over and over in the story.
 It is stimulating and whimsical.
 It makes the reader want to read on.

 Now that you’re ready to begin, you have your book and craft picked out, it’s time to start.
 Ready?
-OK, here’s how it goes…
+OK, here’s how writer's workshop goes…

 PART 1 - Mini-Lesson: 10 – 15 minutes

 “Hi boys and girls!
 Today we are going to use one of my favorite books to talk about ‘word wrapping’.
 I’m going to read 2-3 pages for you so we can explore ‘word wrapping’.”